actarusvb/simpleTree/README.md

 # simpleTree - A jQuery Plugin for Searchable Tree Views

-This plugin renders a tree view into any div container.
+This plugin renders a tree view into any div container.<br>
-This pluh-in is derived (or better slight modified) from @esciencecenter/simple-tree work.
+This plug-in is derived (or better slight modified) from @esciencecenter/simple-tree work.

 **Example Screenshot**